mbarkhau/sbk/READMEv2.md

  - Your coins are safe, even if you trusted some people you shouldn't have (not too many though).
  - Your coins are safe, even if something happens to you (at least your family can still recover your coins).

-You can use SBK to securely generate keys that are completely under your control, even as a layperson.
-SBK enables you to live up to the mantra: [Your keys, your coins; not your keys, not your coins][href_yt_aantonop].
-SBK may be a bit more tedious to use than other approaches (though not more difficult), but you can minimize this extra effort by using it only for its intended use-case: infrequently accessed cold storage wallets.
-You can then have a separate hot wallet for regular use, which is less secure, but only has a small amount that you can afford to lose.
+You can use SBK to generate bitcoin wallet keys that are completely under your control.
+The goal of SBK is to enable most people to live up to the security mantra of bitcoin: [Your keys, your coins; not your keys, not your coins][href_yt_aantonop].

-> Aside: SBK is quite similar to [warp wallet][href_warp_wallet], except that it has an additional backup using Shamir's Secret Sharing.
+> Aside: SBK is quite similar to [warp wallet][href_warp_wallet] with an additional backup using Shamir's Secret Sharing.

 [href_yt_aantonop]: https://www.youtube.com/watch?v=AcrEEnDLm58